Home » Symptoms » Cat Symptoms A-Z » Skin Becomes Thicker

 A sudden skin thickening, especially if it is associated with swelling or nodules, should also be clarified by a veterinarian as soon as possible to rule out serious diseases.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

 It is important for the pet owner to check their cat’s skin regularly.
-Abnormalities such as thickening, scaling or redness should be noted and observed.
+Abnormalities such as skin thickening, scaling or redness should be noted and observed.
 Regular grooming and examination of the coat can make changes visible at an early stage.

 Depending on the clinical examination, further diagnostic measures may be necessary.
-These include skin smears or biopsies to analyze the cellular structure of the skin and identify possible infections or tumors.
+These include skin smears or biopsies to analyze the cellularCellular refers to cells or consisting of cells.
+In biology and medicine, it refers to processes, structures, or functions that occur at the level of individual cells. structure of the skin and identify possible infections or tumors.

 In some cases, an allergic reaction may be suspected as the cause.
-Allergy tests can help to identify the allergens responsible.
+AllergyAn allergy is an overreaction of the immune system to a normally harmless substance, the allergen.
+The reaction can include symptoms such as skin rash, itching, sneezing, respiratory distress, or in severe cases, anaphylactic shock. tests can help to identify the allergens responsible.

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

 As a first measure, the pet owner can try to keep the affected area clean and dry to avoid further irritation.
 Gentle cleaning with a mild shampoo suitable for cats can help to remove dirt and possible allergens.

 It is important to make it difficult for the cat to access severely itchy or irritated skin areas in order to prevent excessive scratching or biting.
-A protective collar may be helpful in some cases to protect the skin while the cause is being treated.
+A protective collar could be helpful in some cases to protect the skin while the cause is being treated.

 The pet owner should make sure to check the cat’s diet and adjust it if necessary, especially if an allergic reaction is suspected as the cause.
 A change in diet can help to reduce allergic reactions.